 - Make a checklist of things you need to pack for a swimming adventure.

 - Create a map of what an Ultimate Family Water Fun Park would look like.

 - Think of words that rhyme with pool, swim, noodle, and wet.

-- Drawing a picture of someone blowing bubbles.
+- Draw a picture of someone blowing bubbles.

-- Writing a list of all the words that describe bubbles.
+- Write a list of all the words that describe bubbles.

-- Looking through the newspaper ads for bubble machines.
+- Look through the newspaper ads for bubble machines.

-- Doing creative writing based on this prompt…”One day, I looked through a bubble and saw…”
+- Write creatively based on this prompt…”One day, I looked through a bubble and saw…”

 We’ve only ever been brave enough to camp in the yard with our crew, but the idea of sleeping in a tent thrills all the kids!
-For Family Writing Time, have your child:
+So, they have done many fun camping related projects inside.

 - Write a camping story